Learn About Being a Horse Trainer

 There are quite a few schools that offer certification in horsemanship and training.
 Well-known programs include the Lyons Legacy trainer program and the Parelli natural horse training program.
 A degree in equine business is always a plus, as trainers are running their own small businesses.
 A good working knowledge of computerized billing and record keeping programs would also be beneficial.

 Horse trainers may bill owners for each individual ride or at a weekly or monthly rate per horse.
-The Bureau of Labor Statistics does not separate out salary data for the specific career category of horse trainers, but the mean average salary for the general category of all animal trainers was $30,510 per year ($14.67 per hour) in the most recent salary survey conducted in May of 2010.
-The highest 10 percent of all animal trainers earned more than $53,580 ($25.76 per hour) each year.
+The Bureau of Labor Statistics (BLS) does not separate out salary data for the specific career category of horse trainers, but the mean average salary for the general category of all animal trainers was $28,880 per year ($13.88 per hour) in the most recent salary survey conducted in May of 2017.
+The highest 10 percent of all animal trainers earned more than $56,000 ($26.92 per hour) each year.

-Major equine employment agency Equistaff.com reported an average salary for horse trainers of $40,115 in December of 2012.
-Two-thirds of trainers received additional perks in addition to salary.
-Commonly reported perks included free housing, medical or dental insurance, use of a farm vehicle, and overtime pay.
+According to equine employment agency Equistaff.com, two-thirds of trainers received additional perks in addition to salary.
+Commonly reported perks included free housing, medical or dental insurance, use of a farm vehicle and overtime pay.
 It is also not uncommon for horse trainers to receive free board for a personal horse.

 Horse trainers with many successful “graduates” competing in the show or performance arenas tend to have a steady stream of clients approaching them for training services.
 New entrants to the field who have apprenticed with well-known trainers or programs will have an increased chance of success, as they will be able to advertise that prestigious affiliation and possibly get a few referrals from their mentor.